M4urici0GM/url-shortener/README.md

 An open source ready for usage url shortener.

-## Prerequisites
-Before you begin, ensure you have met the following requirements:
-- Java JDK 17 or later
-- A running mongodb instance.

 ## Public instance:
 I have a public instance running that you can consume/use.
 You can access the Swagger docs with